9 StairMaster Benefits, Workouts, and Form Tips

 Both are great cardio tools—the better choice is the one you'll do consistently.

-• Impact: StairMaster is typically lower impact than treadmill running, which many knees prefer (Cleveland Clinic).
+• Impact: StairMaster is typically lower impact than treadmill running, which many knees and hips prefer (Cleveland Clinic).

 • Muscle focus: Stairs emphasize glutes/quads with constant vertical force; treadmills can be full‑body and varied via incline/intervals.